 Businesses fail, companies run into financial shortfalls, and budgets can tighten up without a moment’s notice.
 While you can’t directly influence your client’s bottom line, what you can do is identify those types of businesses that tend to be successful.
 Once you’ve built a profile off of these successful businesses, you can modify your marketing and outreach to attract a “better” customer, thus reducing your overall churn over time simply by targeting the “right” customers.

-Fact remains, you can’t ever expect to fully appease everyone…and despite the old adage, the customer isn’t always right.
+The fact remains, you can’t ever expect to fully appease everyone and despite the old adage, the customer isn’t always right.
 However, if the “ask” is small, and perhaps would benefit other users, would the long term ROI of implementing the feature be worth it?